byteface/domonic/docs/packages/utils.rst

 Domonic: utils
 =================

-The utils libray tries to be relevant to dom related things.
+The utils libray attempts to be relevant to dom related things.

 It's currently mostly string utils but there's some other bits and bobs in there.